Palantir: ICE partnership (since 2014)

 Palantir has come under criticism due to its partnership developing software for U.S. Immigration and Customs Enforcement (ICE).
-Palantir responded in 2018 that its software is not used to facilitate deportations.
-In a statement provided to the New York Times, the firm implied that because its contract was with HSI, a division of ICE focused on investigating criminal activities, it played no role in deportations.
-But documents obtained in 2017 by The Intercept show that this is not true.
-According to these documents, Palantir's ICM software is considered 'mission critical' to ICE.
+In a statement provided to The New York Times, the firm implied that because its contract was with HSI, a division of ICE focused on investigating criminal activities, it played no role in deportations.
+In 2017, The Intercept obtained documents that disprove this claim and show that ICE considers Palantir's ICM software "mission critical".
+The documents obtained by The Intercept and Mijente, an immigration advocacy group, show that in 2017 HSI and ERO undertook a joint operation using the ICM database to arrest and possibly deport family members of undocumented children caught trying to cross the border.
+In August 2019, when HSI, deploying FALCON, led a raid on food-processing plants in Mississippi, nearly 700 people were arrested.
+In an interview with CNBC a few months later, Karp acknowledged that Palantir's blanket denials had been misleading.
+But in 2019, he renewed Palantir's contract with ICE for $50 million over three years.
 Other groups critical of Palantir include the Brennan Center for Justice, National Immigration Project, the Immigrant Defense Project, the Tech Workers Coalition, and Mijente.
-In one internal ICE report Mijente acquired, it was revealed that Palantir's software was critical in an operation to arrest the parents of children residing illegally.
+In one internal ICE report Mijente acquired, Palantir's software was said to have been critical in an operation to arrest the parents of children residing illegally.
 In September 2020, Amnesty International released a report criticizing Palantir's failure to conduct human rights due diligence for its contracts with ICE.
-Palantir's human rights record was being scrutinized for contributing to human rights violations of asylum-seekers and migrants.
+Palantir's human rights record has been scrutinized for contributing to human rights violations of asylum-seekers and migrants.
+In April 2025, Palantir signed a new $30 million contract with ICE to provide software for a new platform called ImmigrationOS, which would expedite deportations.

-In 2025, Palantir was reported to be working closely with ICE to enable deportation in the second presidency of Donald Trump.